 The epic poem Parzival by Wolfram von Eschenbach (ca. 1170-1220) is one of the greatest works of medieval literature.
 The story centers on Parzival, son of Gamuret (also Gahmuret), who joins the quest for the Holy Grail and also gives a prominent place to his half-brother Feirefis (also Feirefiz), who is the son of an African queen and whose skin is both black and white.
-Wolfram uses the tale to construct a chivalric, knightly ideal while also providing incisive and witty commentary on contemporary society.
+Wolfram uses the the tale to puncture the chivalric, knightly ideal while also providing incisive and witty commentary on contemporary society more generally.
 Its quality can be seen in its lasting influence, especially on nineteenth-century writers and composers, most notably Richard Wagner.

 Book XVI Lohengrin